 The situation is enough to send anyone into panic mode, but before assuming the worst-case scenario, it's important to take the time to assess your actual impact on bookings and occupancy rate.
 Each holiday house owner will be different as each owner’s financial position differs – some need to make enough to cover all costs including a mortgage, others might only need enough to cover fixed costs like rates, insurance and marketing.

 While it’s tough to predict how coronavirus will play out long term, staying on top of the big picture trends as opposed to reacting to immediate dips will help you prepare strategically.

 2. Rethink your core customers

-With New Zealand’s closed borders and international travel halted in the short term and possibly a good part, if not all, of 2020.
-It's time to review who you are attracting to stay.
+With New Zealand’s closed borders and international travel halted in the medium term it's time to review who you are attracting to stay.

 In the short term we still have stranded tourists, with thousands of cancelled flights and closed borders around the globe, some deciding NZ is safer than their home countries.
 As the alert levels change and regional travel becomes a possibility, there will be opportunities to rent out your holiday home.
 Consider making your property as homely as possible, for example adding a laundry service, or installing a washing machine if there wasn’t one before.
 Think about offering a more relaxed check out time and consider putting a weekly stay rate to attract longer than normal stays.

 With thousands of Kiwis tipped to come home, and the fact that they can’t simply remove tenants from their homes, there will be an opportunity for longer-term bookings of two or three months in order for people to get established or await their own properties’ tenancies to end.